issacdowling/selfhostedsmarthomeguide/README.md

     os.remove(stopPlayPath)
 ```

-In this image, I've also done some other cleaning up, but fundamentally your code should now look like this:
+In this image, I've also cleaned up assigning the number and unit variables to be on one line, but your code should otherwise now look like this:

 ![Timer statement](https://github.com/IssacDowling/SelfhostedVoiceAssistantGuide/blob/main/images/timerStatement.png)

 If you were now to ask for a timer, it would finish by infinitely repeating whatever your sound is.
 We can fix this by making a new elif statement below:
 ```